-Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) g) Criteria for cybersecurity event escalation, including cybersecurity incident declaration criteria, are adjusted according to information from the organization's risk register and threat profile.
-MIL3 h) Escalated cybersecurity events and declared cybersecurity incidents inform the common operating picture for the function. i) Escalated cybersecurity events and declared incidents are correlated to support the discovery of patterns, trends, and other common features.
-3. Res pond to I ncidents and Escalated Cybersecurity Events a) Cybersecurity event and incident response personnel are identified and roles are assigned .
-MIL1 b) Responses to escalated cybersecurity events and incidents are implemented to limit effects to the function and to restore normal operations. c) Reporting of escalated cybersecurity events and incidents is performed (e.g., internal reporting, DOE Form OE-417, E-ISAC, ICS-CERT). d) Cybersecurity event and incident response is performed according to defined procedures that address all phases of the incident life cycle (e.g., triage, handling, communication, coordination, and closure).
-MIL2 e) Cybersecurity event and incident response plans are exercised at an organization-defined frequency. f) Cybersecurity event and incident response plans address OT and IT assets important to the delivery of the function. g) Training is conducted for cybersecurity event and incident response teams.
-MIL3 h) Cybersecurity event and incident root-cause analysis and lessons-learned activities are performed , and corrective actions are taken.
+Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 3.
+Res pond to C Cybersecurity Events and Incidents a) Cybersecurity event and incident response personnel are identified , and roles are assigned.
+MIL1 b) Responses to escalated cybersecurity events and incidents are implemented to limit effects to the function and to restore normal operations. c) Reporting of escalated cybersecurity events and incidents is performed (e.g., internal reporting, DOE Form OE-417, ISACs, FBI's CyWatch, CISA Incident Reporting). d) Cybersecurity event and incident response is performed according to defined procedures that address all phases of the incident life cycle (e.g., triage, handling, communication, coordination, and closure).
+MIL2 e) Cybersecurity event and incident response plans are exercised at an organization-defined frequency. f) Cybersecurity event and incident response plans address OT and IT assets important to the delivery of the function g) Training is conducted for cybersecurity event and incident response teams.

-Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) i) Cybersecurity event and incident responses are coordinated with law enforcement and other government entities as appropriate, including support for evidence collection and preservation. j) Cybersecurity event and incident response personnel participate in joint cybersecurity exercises with other organizations (e.g., table top, simulated incidents). k) Cybersecurity event and incident response plans are reviewed and updated at an organization-defined frequency.
-MIL3 I) Cybersecurity event and incident response activities are coordinated with relevant external entities. m) Cybersecurity event and incident response plans are aligned with the function's risk criteria and threat profile. n) Policy and procedures for reporting cybersecurity event and incident information to designated authorities conform to applicable laws, regulations, and contractual agreements. o) Restored assets are configured appropriately and inventory information is updated following execution of response plans.
-4. Plai n for (Cont inuity a) The activities necessary to sustain minimum operations of the function are identified .
-MIL1 b) The sequence of activities necessary to return the function to normal operation is identified . c) Continuity plans are developed to sustain and restore operation of the function. d) Business impact analyses inform the development of continuity plans.
-MIL2 e) Recovery time objectives (RTO) and recovery point objectives (RPO) for the function are incorporated into continuity plans.
+Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) h) Cybersecurity event and incident root-cause analysis and lessons-learned activities are performed , and corrective actions are taken. i) Cybersecurity event and incident response personnel participate in joint cybersecurity exercises with other organizations (e.g., tabletop, simulated incidents). j) Cybersecurity event and incident response plans are reviewed and updated at an organization-defined frequency.
+MIL3 k) Cybersecurity event and incident response activities are coordinated with relevant external entities, as appropriate (e.g., vendors, law enforcement, and other government or external entities).
+I) Cybersecurity event and incident response plans are aligned with the organization's risk criteria (RM-1g) and function's threat profile (TVM-2d). m) Policy and procedures for reporting cybersecurity event and incident information to designated authorities conform to applicable laws, regulations, and contractual agreements. n) Restored assets are configured appropriately and inventory information is updated following execution of response plans.

+Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 4.
+Pla n for (Cont inuity of Operations a) The activities necessary to sustain minimum operations of the function are identified . b) The sequence of activities necessary to return the function to normal operation is identified .
+MIL1 c) Data backups are available and tested . d) IT and OT assets requiring spares are identified e) Continuity plans are developed to sustain and restore operation of the function. f) Business impact analyses inform the development of continuity plans. g) Data backups are logically or physically separated from source data. h) Spares for selected IT and OT assets are available. i) Recovery time objectives (RTO) and recovery point objectives (RPO) for the function are incorporated into continuity plans.
+MIL2 j) Continuity plans address IT, OT, and communication infrastructure assets important to the delivery of the function, including the availability of backup data and replacement, redundant, and spare IT and OT assets. k) Continuity plans are evaluated and exercised. l) Cybersecurity incident criteria that trigger the execution of continuity plans are established and communicated to incident response and continuity management personnel.